danfuzz/samizdat/doc/language-guide/05-control.md

 between cases, the thing to do is factor it out into a separate function.

-TODO: As yet unimplemented:
-* `else` handling
-* name binding of the dispatch expression
+TODO: Name binding of the dispatch expression is not yet handled.

 ### Unconditional loop &mdash; `do`